crossbario/crossbar/docs-cfx/scaling/examples.rst

     docker-compose up master

 You should see log output of the master node booting the first time.
-The master node should pick up the public key of the default profile from your Crossbar.io FX shell (CLI) dotdir:
+The master node should pick up the public key of the default profile from your Crossbar.io shell (CLI) dotdir:

 .. code-block:: console